18F/fec-style/README.md

 > PATCH version when you make backwards-compatible bug fixes.
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-When merging into master, update the package version and push to npm:
+When changes in master are ready to be released, follow these steps to update the package version and publish to npm:

-    npm version patch
+    npm version <major | minor | patch>
+    git push
+    git push --tags
     npm publish
-    git push --tags

-Use `npm version minor` or `npm version major` for minor and major updates, respectively.
+Use `npm version minor` or `npm version major` for minor and major updates respectively, and `npm version patch` for small updates that only add small bits of functionality to existing features.
 For details on npm versioning, see `npm version --help`.

 Downstream applications should pin versions as appropriate.
 For example, to get bug fixes but not new features, pin to the minor version:

     {
         "dependencies": {
-            "fec-style": "~1.0.0"
+            "fec-style": "~1.0"
         }
     }